cits5501/cits5501.github.io/assets/project/project-spec.md

 :   \

-    Explain the reasoning behind your choice of tests in question 3, and why it is that those test cases have production coverage.
-Explain also: are there semantic constraints not covered by your grammar, that would need to be tested before the new Domolect was used in a production system?\
+    Explain the reasoning behind your choice of tests in question 2, and why it is that those test cases have production coverage.
+Explain also: are there semantic constraints not covered by your grammar, that would need to be tested before the new version of Domolect was used in a production system?\

     max 1000 words

-**Question 3 [4 marks]**
+**Question 4 [4 marks]**

 :   \